<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Canada’s oilseed producers stand to gain from the North American biofuel boom.
 Rising blend rates, increased oilseed crush capacity, and government support enhance the sector's prospects.

-FCC is proud to be 100% invested in Canadian agriculture and food.
-Our employees are committed to the long-standing success of those who produce and process Canadian food.
+FCC is proud to be 100 per cent invested in Canadian agriculture and food.
+The organization’s employees are committed to the long-standing success of those who produce and process Canadian food.
 FCC provides flexible financing and capital solutions, while creating value through data, knowledge, relationships and expertise.
 FCC offers a complement of financial and non-financial products and services designed to support the complex and evolving needs of the industry.
 As a commercial Crown corporation, FCC is a stable partner that reinvests profits back into the industry and communities it serves.
 For more information, visit fcc.ca.

 -30-